andy-maier/pytest-easy-server/docs/intro.rst

     - wheel
     - pip

-* Install the pytest-tars package and its prerequisite Python packages into the active Python environment:
+* Install the pytest-easy-server package and its prerequisite Python packages into the active Python environment:

   .. code-block:: bash

-      $ pip install pytest-tars
+      $ pip install pytest-easy-server

   When Pytest runs, it will automatically find the plugin and will show its version, e.g.:

   .. code-block:: text

-      plugins: tars-0.5.0
+      plugins: easy-server-0.5.0

 .. # Links to documentation: